Allow2/allow2automate-plugin/README.md

 Each plugin must export a function named "plugin" that takes a single argument, being a "context" object.
 The context object will pass in several mechanisms and functions.

-This is where you should set up your actual comms mechanisms.
+This is where you should set up your actual control mechanisms.
 You listen to changes in state here, both from the user changing configurations, and from Allow2 triggering events, such as telling you gaming time is now over You can also tell allow2automate about usage in whatever mechanism you have linked and Allow2 will use this to track usage.